The benefits of accessing health information online

-The NHS app gives you the ability to get access to advice, support and information to help you manage your health.
-You will need to create an NHS login to use the app which allows you to perform personal tasks such as booking a GP appointment or accessing your medical records.
-You need a smartphone or tablet computer to use the NHS app.
-The NHS app is constantly evolving, so what you can do on the app may change over time.
+The NHS app gives you the ability to get access to advice, support and information to help you manage your health in one handy app!
+You will need to create an NHS login to use most of the services on the app.
+The NHS app can be used on a smartphone or tablet computer or via a web browser.
+It is constantly evolving, so what you can do on the app may change over time.

 Current functions include:

 - What to do when you need help urgently.

 - Booking and managing appointments at your GP surgery.

 - Selecting how the NHS uses your data.

 All GP practices in England are connected to the NHS App.
 This means that anyone aged 13 and over and registered with a GP practice in England can use it.
 Before you can use all the services you need to verify your identity.

 The NHS website allows access to the NHS App online; services can be accessed through a web browser from your laptop, desktop or tablet at www.nhs.uk/nhs-services/online-services/nhs-app/ You do not need to install anything to use the app through the website!